Firas-amaria/Firas-amaria-Web_A3_Fin/README.md

 ### Running the Server

-After installing the dependencies, you can start the development server using the following command:
+After installing the dependencies, you can start the server using the following 2 commands:
 ```
+npm run build

-npm run dev
+npm run start
 ```
 The application will be accessible at http://localhost:3000 in your web browser.